Categories:

 Copy

-then the function will return 2, because that’s the number of distinct combinations of values in the 3 columns.
+In this case, the function returns 2, because that’s the number of distinct combinations of values in the three columns.

-• When this function is called as a window function (i.e. with an OVER clause):
+• When this function is called as a window function with an OVER clause that contains an ORDER BY clause:

 • A window frame is required.
-If no window frame is specified explicitly, then the ORDER BY implies a cumulative window frame:
+If no window frame is specified explicitly, the following implied window frame is used:

 RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW

-For information about window frames, including syntax and examples, see Window Frame Syntax and Usage.
+For more information about window frames, including syntax, usage notes, and examples, see Window function syntax and usage.

 • Using the keyword DISTINCT inside the window function is prohibited and results in a compile-time error.